0xAX/linux-insides/Booting/linux-bootstrap-6.md

 input_data_end:
 ```

 As you can see, it contains four global symbols.
 The first two, `z_input_len` and `z_output_len` are the sizes of the compressed and uncompressed `vmlinux.bin.gz` archive.
-The third is our `input_data` parameter which points to the linux kernel image's raw binary (stripped of all debugging symbols, comments and relocation information).
+The third is our `input_data` parameter which points to the Linux kernel image's raw binary (stripped of all debugging symbols, comments and relocation information).
 The last parameter,  `input_data_end`, points to the end of the compressed linux image.

 So, the first parameter to the `choose_random_location` function is the pointer to the compressed kernel image that is embedded into the `piggy.o` object file.